-Cosmetic Upper and Lower Eyelid BlepharoplastyHome » Services » Cosmetic Surgery » Cosmetic Upper and Lower Eyelid Blepharoplasty
+Cosmetic Upper and Lower Eyelid BlepharoplastyHome » Services » Cosmetic Surgery for Eyelids, Forehead, and Eyebrows » Cosmetic Upper and Lower Eyelid Blepharoplasty

 Upper and Lower Blepharoplasty

 Upper blepharoplasty, also known as an eyelid lift, is performed through a fine incision hidden in the eyelid’s natural fold.
 Lower blepharoplasty is often carried out through the inside of the eyelid, avoiding visible scars.
 Sometimes, redundant lower eyelid tissue is removed via an incision made beneath the lower eyelashes.
 The procedure does not pose a risk to the eyelashes.
 In many patients rather than removing the bulging lower eyelid fat, the excess tissue is spread into the depressions that develop beneath the lower eyelid.
 This prevents an excessively hollow appearance after surgery

 Where the Surgery Is Performed

 Blepharoplasty is performed either in an outpatient surgery center or the office.
 The outcomes are identical in either location.
 Dr. Biesman often uses a laser that reduces both the surgical time and the recovery period.
 Here are the main differences between the two options:

 - Outpatient Surgery Center: The patient is typically in a state of twilight sleep, during which he or she is unaware of surroundings.
 There are additional costs associated with procedures performed in a surgery center.